 After completing his doctoral work in political science at the New School for Social Research in 1967, he taught full-time at Queens College for three years.
 Later he taught part-time at Georgetown University, American University, Catholic University law school, Indiana University, Catholic University, the College of William and Mary law school, and Johns Hopkins University.
 Currently he is a Visiting Professor at the William and Mary law school.

 His books include President and Congress (1972), Presidential Spending Power (1975), The Constitution Between Friends (1978), The Politics of Shared Power (4th ed.
-1998), Constitutional Conflicts Between Congress and the President (5th ed.
-2007), Constitutional Dialogues (1988), American Constitutional Law (with Katy J. Harriger, 9th ed.
-2011), Presidential War Power (2d ed.
-2004), Political Dynamics of Constitutional Law (with Neal Devins, 5th ed.
+1998), Constitutional Conflicts Between Congress and the President (6th ed.
+2014), Constitutional Dialogues (1988), American Constitutional Law (with Katy J. Harriger, 10th ed.
+2013), Presidential War Power (3rd ed.
+2014), Political Dynamics of Constitutional Law (with Neal Devins, 5th ed.
 2011), Congressional Abdication on War and Spending (2000), Religious Liberty in America: Political Safeguards (2002), Nazi Saboteurs on Trial: A Military Tribunal & American Law (2003; 2d ed.
-2005), The Politics of Executive Privilege (2004), The Democratic Constitution (with Neal Devins, 2004), Military Tribunals and Presidential Power: American Revolution to the War on Terrorism (2005), In the Name of National Security: Unchecked Presidential Power and the Reynolds Case (2006), The Constitution and 9/11: Recurring Threats to America’s Freedoms (2008), The Supreme Court and Congress: Rival Interpretations (2009), On Appreciating Congress: The People’s Branch (2010) and Defending Congress and the Constitution (2011), On the Supreme Court: Without Illusion and Idolatry (2013), and The Law of the Executive Branch: Presidential Power (2013).
+2005), The Politics of Executive Privilege (2004), The Democratic Constitution (with Neal Devins, 2004), Military Tribunals and Presidential Power: American Revolution to the War on Terrorism (2005), In the Name of National Security: Unchecked Presidential Power and the Reynolds Case (2006), The Constitution and 9/11: Recurring Threats to America’s Freedoms (2008), The Supreme Court and Congress: Rival Interpretations (2009), On Appreciating Congress: The People’s Branch (2010), Defending Congress and the Constitution (2011), On the Supreme Court: Without Illusion and Idolatry (2013), and The Law of the Executive Branch: Presidential Power (2014).
 His textbook in constitutional law is available in two paperbacks: Constitutional Structures: Separation of Powers and Federalism and Constitutional Rights: Civil Rights and Civil Liberties.
 With Leonard W. Levy he edited the four-volume Encyclopedia of the American Presidency (1994).

 He has twice won the Louis Brownlow Book Award (for Presidential Spending Power and Constitutional Dialogues).
 The encyclopedia he co-edited was awarded the Dartmouth Medal.
 In 1995 he received the Aaron B. Wildavsky Award “For Lifetime Scholarly Achievement in Public Budgeting” from the Association for Budgeting and Financial Management.
 In 2006 he received the Neustadt Book Award for Military Tribunals and Presidential Power.
 In 2011 he received the Walter Beach Pi Sigma Alpha Award from the National Capital Area Political Science Association for strengthening the relationship between political science and public service.
 In 2012 he received the Hubert H. Humphrey Award from the American Political Science Association in recognition of notable public service by a political scientist.
 The July 2013 issue of PS: Political Science & Politics includes a symposium on "Law and (Disciplinary) Order: A Dialogue about Louis Fisher, Constitutionalism, and Political Science.